cu-mkp/research-teaching-companion/README.md

 ### NOTES from NJR+THC about building site on NJR's WSL (2024-07-17)

-1. 'git pull'
+1. `git pull`
-2. 'rm -rf public/' to clear anything in the `public/` directory [[we have tested this -- without wiping this directory first, the build takes MUCH longer]]
+2. `rm -rf public/` to clear anything in the `public/` directory [[we have tested this -- without wiping this directory first, the build takes MUCH longer]]
-3. 'hugo'
+3. `hugo`
-4. 'aws s3 sync ./public/ s3://teaching640-dev/ --delete` to push build to the bucket in AWS S3 of 'teaching640-dev' which is now routing to teaching640.makingandknowing.org
+4. `aws s3 sync ./public/ s3://teaching640-dev/ --delete` to push build to the bucket in AWS S3 of `teaching640-dev` which is now routing to teaching640.makingandknowing.org